akando42/next-map/public/content/posts/02-21/index.md

 1973 ⇒ USD is now the official world currency, no longer needing to be backed by GOLD.

-1975 ⇒ Americans withdraw from Vietnam and  left some gifts in the South
+1975 ⇒ The dividing line between North Vietnamese gene and Southern Vietnamese gene is being lifted, type A, O and AB from Vietnam started to infiltrate into mainland China.

+#### American pursuaded China into attacking their ally in the South.
 1979 ⇒ First border war with China and Vietnam war with Cambodia.

-1986 ⇒ Irregular warfare using criminal gangs and US Dollars against the Vietnamese urban centers
+1986 ⇒ Irregular warfare using criminal gangs and US Dollars against the Vietnamese urban centers.

 1988 ⇒ Second border war with China and the building of Ho Chi Minh Museum afterward.

-1989 ⇒ Vietnam withdrawn from Cambodia completely and open door to foreign trades
+1989 ⇒ Vietnam withdrawn from Cambodia completely and open door to foreign trades.

 1990 ⇒ CHXHCNVN ⇒ The criminal gangs of American Republicans murdered the Vietnamese.

+#### American mass surveilance of the world to uncover all foreign agents and the defensive system of East Asia.

 2001 ⇒ War on Terrors after 9/11, Wars in Afghanistan and Iraq.

 2003 ⇒ first SAR-COVID variant experiment against the Yunnan and Hong Kong Southern Chinese population.

 ![Public Bank System for Mass Succide or Hong Kong Money Infusion](https://storage.googleapis.com/spykman-world/PublicBank.png)

-2020 ⇒ Mass Replacement of Southern Chinese and South East Asia population.
+2020 ⇒ XO population working as protector for family with Children in South East Asia and Southern China became public property.

 ### Donald Trump and The US-Russia Alliance
 ![One Dollar Foundation of Modern World](content/posts/02-21/one_us_dollar.png)